ATMcashDevelopment/atmcash.v1/README.md

 In order to access the UI, simply point your browser to http://localhost:8112 once the wallet has started and connected.

+This repo contains both the source files and a compiled .jar file with source's code.
+Instructions on how to compile code will be posted at a later date.

+INFO

+This entire chain is merely the beginning for the ATMcash project.
+We are now working on an entirely new backend containing multiple changes, and improvements of many kinds.

+Stay tuned for updates regarding this and more from ATMcash Development Team.

+Thank you!

 **This document is a work in progress and will be updated as time permits and continues.